 Adaptive thinking patterns and emotion regulation are important components of social fitness.
-Shy individuals reverse the self-enhancement bias in social situations (Arkin, Appelman & Burger, 1980; Buss & Scheier, 1976.); they attribute responsibility of any social situation failure to themselves, and accredit success in social situations to factors that are external, situation-bound, temporary or uncontrollable.
+Shy individuals reverse the self-enhancement bias in social situations (Arkin, Appelman & Burger, 1980; Buss & Scheier, 1976.); they attribute responsibility for social failure to themselves, and credit success in social situations to factors that are external, situation-bound, temporary or uncontrollable.